← All varieties

 Apple

-A Russian apple received for testing at the New York Station from T. H. Hoskins, Newport, Vermont, in 1888.
-The variety was not found desirable for cultivation in New York.
+A Russian apple received for testing at this Station from T. H. Hoskins, Newport, Vermont, in 1888.

 Tree

-Tree rather small and a slow grower.
-Branches short and stout; form spreading and open.
-Twigs short, curved, and stout with large terminal buds and short internodes.
-Bark dull brown mingled with olive-green and coated with gray scarf-skin, heavily pubescent.
-Lenticels scattering, large, and oval or elongated in shape, with raised surfaces.
-Buds large, prominent, broad, plump, and obtuse; free and much pubescent.
-The tree comes into bearing rather young and yields full crops biennially.
+Tree rather small, a slow grower with short, stout branches.
+Form spreading, open.
+Twigs short, curved, stout, with large terminal buds; internodes short.
+Bark dull brown mingled with olive-green, coated with gray scarf-skin; heavily pubescent.
+Lenticels scattering, large, oval or elongated, raised.
+Buds large, prominent, broad, plump, obtuse, free, much pubescent.
+Comes into bearing rather young and yields full crops biennially.

 Fruit

-Skin: Greenish-yellow, nearly overlaid with red and striped with carmine.
-Dots numerous, large, and light colored.
+Greenish-yellow nearly overlaid with red and striped with carmine.
+Dots numerous, large, light.
 Prevailing effect red or striped red.

-Flesh: White with faint salmon tinge, fine-grained, moderately juicy, subacid in flavor.
-Quality fair or sometimes good.
+Flesh white with faint salmon tinge, fine-grained, moderately juicy, subacid, fair or sometimes good in quality.

 Season